Brian Cantor: Research

 Cantor's research has investigated the manufacture of materials and has contributed to fundamental scientific advances as well as improvements in many industrial products.
 He is well known for inventing the field of high entropy alloys, and discovering the so-called "Cantor alloys".
-He has supervised over 130 research students and postdocs, published over 300 papers and books, given over 100 invited talks in more than 15 countries, received over 16,000 citations with an h-index over 50, and is on the list of ISI List of Most Cited Researchers.
+He has supervised over 130 research students and postdocs, published over 300 papers and books, given over 100 invited talks in more than 15 countries, received almost 20,000 citations with an h-index of 59, and is on the list of ISI List of Most Cited Researchers.
 He was awarded the Rosenhain and Platinum Medals of the Institute of Materials, Minerals and Mining.

 Cantor is an Honorary Professor at Shenyang, Zhejiang and Nanjing Universities, the National Institute of Metals in China and the Indian Institute of Sciences, an Honorary Member of the Indian Institute of Metals, a Member of Academia Europaea, and a Fellow of the Institute of Materials, Minerals and Mining, the Institute of Physics, the Chartered Management Institute and the Royal Academy of Engineering.
 He is a member of the Scientific Council at the IMDEA Materials Institute in Madrid.

+In 2024, Cantor was elected a Fellow of the Royal Society.